 I was bringing Christmas oranges to my Tucson neighbors picked from our tree last December in 2019.
+For my family, this holiday is often marked as the beginning of the New Year.
 We had a sweet, juicy, and abundant crop.

-Thoughts flooded my thinking, not the kind I mark neatly as my clean sheets of daily duties…wild beasts of thoughts flew chaotically in the light winter breeze.
+Thoughts flooded my brain and not the kind marked neatly on paper for daily duties.
+These were wild beasts of thoughts flying chaotically in the light winter breeze.
 Why did our neighbors keep a live puma in their front yard?
 Oh, that’s why the gate was locked, to keep it away from the neighbors.
-[Silly me: an Arizona naturalist explained to me later, pumas can jump 20 feet in the air…straight up, that fence was no barricade to the larger neighborhood.]
-Then, I thought, Hmmm, maybe I could pet it.
-It looked sweet and soft, perhaps an adolescent.
-Now this is a touch of nano-crazy.
+[Silly me: an Arizona naturalist and neighbor also on my orange list explained to me later, pumas can jump 20 feet in the air…straight up and that fence was no barricade to the larger neighborhood.]
+Then, I thought, Hmmm, maybe I could ruffle its fur on the back of its neck.
+The puma looked sweet and soft, perhaps an adolescent.
+Now that was a touch of nano-crazy.
 I thought it might be a pet.

 Then, ah, well then, I realized danger was sitting five feet from me…a wild puma, watching me.
-And of course my neighbors would not have a live puma as a pet.
+And of course my neighbors would not keep a live puma as a pet.
 They do have a statue of a puma.
 My puma had golden eyes and ears that twitched.
 It was large.
-Theirs had azure aqua eyes and a clay face with no whiskers, permanently fixed by their side wall.
+Theirs had azure aqua eyes with no whiskers I could see, permanently fixed by their side wall.

-I looked him in the eye as I wanted to watch him if he made a sudden move.
+I looked him in the eye as I wanted to watch him in case he made a sudden move.

 We had a Morse code discussion with lots of eye blinking.